Join Our Student-Led Programs

 of students have ATTEMPTED SUICIDE one or more times in the past 12 months

-Through raising awareness, Be Strong strives to shine a light on school safety, enhance knowledge about solutions and aggregate professional service providers to be available 24/7 on and off line.
+Through heightened awareness, community advocacy and youth empowerment, Be Strong strives to shine a light on social environment safety and acceptance, enhance knowledge about the resources available and aggregate professional service providers.
+Join the Be Strong Movement.

 It’s super easy to share Be Strong with Friends and Family.
 If your viewing this site on your computer just click one of the social media icons floating on the left.
 Or if you’re on a mobile device look for the “Share This” bar at the bottom of the screen.

-By offering a storytelling network for sharing and learning Be Strong offers a national voice to a collaborative approach to creating a safer learning environment.
+Your voice matters – we would be honored to elevate your personal story of triumph, breaking out of the statistics mentality & sharing the true human experience.
 If you have a story you would like to share please fill out the form below or contact us to discuss a possible testimonial interview.

 If feel you are in a crisis, whether or not you are thinking about killing yourself, struggling with suicidal thoughts, depression, bullying, or self-harm, talk to someone right now who can help.
 Please call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255) you’ll be connected to a skilled, trained counselor at a crisis center in your area, anytime 24/7.
 If there has been a crime or someone is at immediate risk of harm call 911.